- Describe the ways in which carbon is critical to life

 Saturated fats tend to get packed tightly and are solid at room temperature.
 Animal fats with stearic acid and palmitic acid contained in meat, and the fat with butyric acid contained in butter, are examples of saturated fats.
 Mammals store fats in specialized cells called adipocytes, where globules of fat occupy most of the cell.
 In plants, fat or oil is stored in seeds and is used as a source of energy during embryonic development.

 Unsaturated fats or oils are usually of plant origin and contain unsaturated fatty acids.
 The double bond causes a bend or a “kink” that prevents the fatty acids from packing tightly, keeping them liquid at room temperature.
 Olive oil, corn oil, canola oil, and cod liver oil are examples of unsaturated fats.
-Unsaturated fats help to improve blood cholesterol levels, whereas saturated fats contribute to plaque formation in the arteries, which increases the risk of a heart attack.
+Unsaturated fats help to improve blood cholesterol levels, whereas saturated fats might contribute to plaque formation in the arteries, which increases the risk of a heart attack.

 In the food industry, oils are artificially hydrogenated to make them semi-solid, leading to less spoilage and increased shelf life.
 Simply speaking, hydrogen gas is bubbled through oils to solidify them.
 During this hydrogenation process, double bonds of the cis-conformation in the hydrocarbon chain may be converted to double bonds in the trans-conformation.
 This forms a trans-fat from a cis-fat.
 The orientation of the double bonds affects the chemical properties of the fat (Figure 2.19).